 I also tried the sand mining, which was pretty exhausting.

-The last local miners I visited were much more laid-back.
-This local mining group did not ask for any money and they were making funny faces to the camera when I was taking photos.
+The next local mining location I visited were much more laid-back.
+They were making funny faces to the camera when I was taking photos.

 First, the dirt is being dug up.